citrusui/bbq-quest/_posts/2016-03-27-gnu-vs-bsd-utilities on-ios.md

 Because Pangu thought these binaries were good enough to use for the tvOS 9.0.x jailbreak, I decided to give them a try on iOS.

-Note: don’t try installing the iosbinpack on anything device that’s running iOS 6 or lower — it won’t work.
+**Note:** don’t try installing the iosbinpack on anything device that’s running iOS 6 or lower — it won’t work.

 The binaries, for the most part, are very good.
 They’re much more recent than the ones on Telesphoreo (which date back to 2009!).
 I do have several issues, though, (apart from them being BSD) which I believe should be addressed before I plan on compiling them into a Cydia package for others to use.

-Here are some tools I’ve ran into issues with, which plague 32-bit and 64-bit devices:
+Here are some tools I’ve ran into issues with, which may plague 32-bit and 64-bit devices:

 - login: it just doesn’t work.
 I don’t know why, but it wouldn’t let me enter the Terminal at any time. saurik’s version worked fine.
 64-bit version works fine.
 - zsh: It seems like one of the libraries/files it requires is malformed, specifically /usr/local/lib/zsh/5.0.8/zsh/zle.so.
 - sysctl: very broken, also vnode errors.
-- kextstat: does not work at all.
+- kextstat: does not work at all. **Update:** it works now!
 - ioreg: missing a few things and isn’t up to date.

 ### Here’s the kicker.